How Much Is Reciprocal IVF [& How To Prepare Financially]

-- Blood work and ultrasound ($500 / person): Blood work helps assess hormone levels in both partners.
-There is also follow-up blood work to analyze how your body is accepting the required medications.
+- Blood work and ultrasound: Blood work helps assess hormone levels in both partners and perform preconception blood work.

-- Medications ($7,000-$10,000): These prescriptions help stimulate the growth of eggs, prevent ovulation, and improve your chances of a successful reciprocal IVF procedure.
+- Medications: These prescriptions help stimulate the growth of eggs, prevent ovulation, and improve your chances of a successful reciprocal IVF procedure.
 Medication needs may vary from person to person, depending on one’s medical history and conditions.

-- Donor sperm fees ($500-$1,000): This involves acquiring a donor sperm to inject into the egg to create the embryo.
-A donor sperm can be selected based on the donor’s characteristics (physical attributes, education, career, etc.).
+- Donor sperm fees: This involves acquiring a donor sperm to inject into the egg to create the embryo.
+Couples can select donor sperm based on the donor’s characteristics (physical attributes, education, career, etc.).
 The cost also depends on the number of vials selected.

-- Legal fees (varies): There are legalities involved with reciprocal IVF to legally recognize both you and your partner as the child’s biological parents.
+- Legal fees: There are legalities involved with reciprocal IVF to recognize you and your partner as the child’s biological parents.
 As the legalities of reciprocal IVF vary from state to state, it may be wise to seek legal counsel and have paperwork filed with the court.

-- Egg retrieval ($2,440): This procedure removes the eggs from one partner.
+- Egg retrieval: This procedure removes the eggs from one partner.
 The eggs are then fertilized in a laboratory.
 The number of eggs the doctor can retrieve depends on your age, medical history, and response to medications.

-- Anesthesia ($400): Anesthesia is used to ensure you do not feel pain during the egg retrieval process.
+- Anesthesia: Anesthesia ensures you don’t feel pain during the egg retrieval process.

-- Intracytoplasmic sperm injection (ISCI) ($2,000): ISCI is the fertilization process that injects a single sperm into the center of the egg.
+- Intracytoplasmic sperm injection (ICSI): ICSI is the fertilization process that injects a single sperm into the center of the egg.

-- Embryo biopsy ($1,650): This biopsy helps assess your chances of having a healthy baby by looking into the genetic makeup of your embryo.
+- Embryo biopsy: This biopsy helps assess your chances of having a healthy baby by looking into the genetic makeup of your embryo.

-- NexCCS genetic testing ($3,950): This test scans the cells of your embryo to ensure it has all 23 pairs of chromosomes.
+- Preimplantation Genetic Testing (PGT): This test scans the cells of your embryo to ensure it has all 23 pairs of chromosomes.

-- Embryo freezing ($1,800): Embryos are stored in a cryogenic freezer before their transfer.
+- Embryo freezing: Embryos are stored in a cryogenic freezer before transfer.

 Things to Keep in Mind